 Example: Albert is 62 years old and lives alone.
 He has bad arthritis in his shoulders and back and finds a lot of things, especially washing and dressing virtually impossible.
 On some days he does not get dressed fully.
 He scores points for the following activities: Activity 4: Washing & bathing - 4 points (Needs assistance to be able to wash their body between the shoulders and waist).
 Activity 6: Dressing - 4 points (Needs assistance to be able to dress or undress their upper body).
 He scores 8 points in total and gets the standard rate daily living component.

-See Appendix I for a full list of the activities and descriptors.
+See Appendix 1 for a full list of the activities and descriptors.
+See page 1 for details of the government's planned changes to PIP.

 5. If you are terminally ill